Mythicaeda/CSC445-Proj2-TFTP/README.md

  - The string encoding type for the filename is not included in the RRQ/WRQ.
  - You can choose to randomly 'drop' 1% of the packets.

+`Client.java` contains the main method for the client side.
+Likewise `Server.java` contains the main method for the server side.

 Website showing the results can be found at: http://cs.oswego.edu/~tkamerma/CSC445/Project%202/

 Original Project Description: